goeiebook/creativelab/narrative.md

 :--------------:|:--------------:
 ![technocrab][technocrab]|![set rain to try][rainflag]

+The message around the crab logo spells TECHNO.
+The rain flag can be set to true by using this snippet.
+But setting the rain flag to true does not have any visible effect.

 ---

-Freezing rain coats everything with a layer of ice.
-Bounce the ball on pockets of air beneath thin layers of ice.
+Two days into a spring, freezing rain arrives.
+It coats everything in a thick layer of ice.
+It's absolutely beautiful, even if lethal to new blossoms.
+The nature of the human mind is to see connection and analogy in things.
+It is fun to think that setting the rain flag to true had caused this beautiful side effect.
+In the long chain of causality, complexity erases it's role.
+Maybe it's like the recent theory about connection between computational complexity and the horizon of a black hole.
+These playful thoughts circulate in mind, while I bounce the white ball on air bubbles trapped under ice.

 [video here]